diazrenata/bbstrends/ideawork/BioTIME_notes.md

 ADF tests for regulation v. random walk; interpreting based on p-value and z score.
 Find most communities score as statistically significantly stationary.
 “Regulation: constant mean and variance in N or S with autocorrelation that decays quickly to 0.
 The null is an unconstrained random walk leading to nonconstant variance.”

 __Stationarity does not mean static__.
 It means it returns to the trajectory following perturbation, instead of random walking.
-Trend stationary timeseries can still be moving. __Are these tests for trend stationarity, or no trend?__
+Trend stationary timeseries can still be moving.
+They provide a table in the supplement that has qualitatively similar results for ADFs with trends vs. just means, but no description of what the trends are like (magnitude).

-No specific methods re: standardizing values or code for ADF tests.
+~No specific methods re: standardizing values or code for ADF tests.~ Check supplement?

 Some interesting logic in the supplement: